mbirth/rtsilver/README.md

 This is a Chrome extension which enables a few Gold features on a well-known sports tracking site.

-This is done solely by messing around with their DOM.
+This is done solely by messing around with their DOM and JavaScript variables.
 No illegal things are done.

 Compilation